 When the drawdown finishes, give the coffee a gentle stir with a spoon to mix the layers evenly.
 If you are brewing into a carafe, you can swirl it instead.
 Serve immediately and enjoy while it is fresh and aromatic.

-The V60 responds strongly to temperature changes, so matching water temperature to roast level can dramatically improve your results.
+The V60 responds strongly to temperature changes.
+Matching water temperature to roast level can dramatically improve your results.

 Fine-Tuning Your Brew

-• If your coffee tastes bitter, use a slightly coarser grind or cooler water.
+- Coffee tastes bitter: use a slightly coarser grind or cooler water

-• If it tastes sour or sharp, use a finer grind or hotter water.
+- Coffee tastes sour or sharp: use a finer grind or hotter water

-• If it tastes thin or watery, try adding a bit more coffee or pouring more slowly to lengthen contact time.
+- Coffee tastes thin or watery: add a bit more coffee or pour more slowly to lengthen contact time

-• If the flow slows down too much, check for fine particles clogging the filter and use a slightly coarser grind.
+- Flow slows down too much: check for fine particles clogging the filter and use a slightly coarser grind

 At I Have a Bean, every bag is roasted and shipped the same day you order.
-Fresh coffee releases more gas during brewing, which creates a livelier bloom and that burst of CO₂ can actually slow proper extraction.
-The fix is simple: if your beans are within three days of roasting, extend the bloom phase by 20 to 30 seconds to let the coffee de-gas fully.
-That extra time helps you unlock the full aroma, clarity, and sweetness of truly Just Roasted coffee.
+Fresh coffee releases more CO2 during brewing, which creates a livelier bloom.
+If your beans are within three days of roasting, extend the bloom phase by 20 to 30 seconds to let the coffee de-gas fully before continuing your pour.
+That extra time helps unlock the full aroma, clarity, and sweetness of truly fresh coffee.

 Is the V60 difficult to use?